-Students graduating with a B.A. in Philosophy from Cal State East Bay will:
+Students graduating with a B.A. in Philosophy from Cal State East Bay will able to:

-- be able to read complex texts, create original arguments, analyze the arguments of others, and express these criticisms orally and in writing.
+- read complex texts, create original arguments, analyze the arguments of others, and express these criticisms orally and in writing.

 - demonstrate knowledge of philosophical and/or religious traditions, their relevant concepts, theories, methods, and historical contexts.

 - develop their capacities for ethical decision making, Socratic humility, openness to the ideas of others, reflective self-awareness, and a life-long curiosity about big questions.

 - cultivate an appreciation for a diversity of ideas and values across time and for human difference in areas such as: religion, culture, ethnicity, race, class, sexuality, and gender.

 - Foreign Service Officer

 - Public Administrator

 The Philosophy major consists of 60 units of Philosophy courses of which at least 56 units must be upper division.
 Philosophy majors should consult with a Philosophy department advisor or the chairperson for advice in selecting Philosophy courses that suit their individual educational and career goals.
 The Philosophy major consists of 60 units; the B.A. degree requires a total of 180 units.